hmabdall/blackjack/README.md

 Hussein's Blackjack
 =========

 This is a blackjack emulator in Windows DOS application.
-I wrote for a final project in a computer science class while in high school.
+I built it for a final project in a computer science class while in high school.

 RULES FOR BLACKJACK (21)